wallarm/product-documentation/docs/latest/waf-installation/multi-tenant/configure-accounts.md

             ```bash
             curl -v -X POST "https://us1.api.wallarm.com/v2/partner/111/partner_client" -H "X-WallarmAPI-UUID: YOUR_UUID" -H "X-WallarmAPI-Secret: YOUR_SECRET_KEY" -H "accept: application/json" -H "Content-Type: application/json" -d "{ \"clientid\": 888, \"id\": \"14\"}"
             ```
 1. Copy and save the `id` values you passed in the requests.
-These IDs will be used in NGINX configuration (`wallarm_application`) to splitt several tenants' traffic later.
+These IDs will be used in NGINX configuration (`wallarm_application`) to split several tenants' traffic later.

 If you are a Wallarm partner and the Wallarm node protects the traffic of several clients, please repeat the steps above for each client.